LydByDissing/stroem/docs/source/speaker/parts/baffle-elipse-support-bottom.rst

 This part helps support the baffle and stiffen the cabinet.
 As the drivers are very close together the baffle becomes rather thin and will therefore benefit from being reenforced.

+It is also used to ensure proper fixation of the wall mounting bracket.

 This part is needed in a sub assembly.